miguelmota/ethereum-input-data-decoder/README.md

     solc --abi MyContract.sol -o build
     ```

-- Q: How do I decode contract creation input data?
+- Q: Can this library decode contract creation input data?

-  - A: Currently this isn't supported but happy to merge in a PR if there's a good solution.
+  - A: Yes, it can decode contract creation input data.

 ## License